holidayextras/WorkerJS/README.md

 		      getPrimes: function() {
 		        this.callback(primes);
 		      }
-		    }, function() { // TLDR; Definition of the parallel (worker) scope.
+		    }, function() { // TLDR; Definition of the Worker.
 		      // 1.
 This is the 'Worker'.
 		      // 2.
-This is the code which runs in parallel, in a totally separate parallel (worker) scope.
+This is the code which runs in parallel, in a totally separate WebWorker scope.
 		      // 3.
 Functions defined in the Bridge will be available in this function's global scope.
 		      // 4.
 Global functions defined in the Worker will become properties in the Gateway.
 		      // 5.
 All functions have this.callback which ferries data back into the main scope.